yasitha18243/e16-3yp-water-quality-monitoring-and-usage-monitoring-system/README.md

 # Water Quality Monitoring And Usage Management System
-In this project we are developing a water tank monitoring system for providing clean water and reduce the water wastage
+In this project we are developing a water tank monitoring system for providing clean water and reduce the water wastage..see our website https://cepdnaclk.github.io/e16-3yp-water-quality-monitoring-and-usage-monitoring-system/

 Group No :13<br/>
 E/16/049          Harshana Bandara              e16049@eng.pdn.ac.lk